margarthebar/Hearts/README.md

  - Cards are passed at the beginning of each round
  - Cards move towards the trick winner at the end of each trick
  - Bug fixes with card and results display
+ - Error messages are displayed onscreen if the user selects an illegal card

 Project Plan